 We saw evidence of systems to identify staff learning needs which were underpinned by an appraisal system and a programme of clinical audit.
-For example we observed that the dental nurses and receptionists received an annual appraisal; these appraisals were carried out by the principal dentist and were followed up by a mid-year review to check if the staff were on course to meet their appraisal objectives.
+For example we observed that the dental nurses and receptionist received an annual appraisal; these appraisals were carried out by the principal dentist and were followed up to check if the staff were on course to meet their appraisal objectives.
 There was a system of peer review in place to facilitate the learning and development needs of the dentists.
-These were held on a six weekly basis and were chaired by the principal dentist.
+Staff meetings were held regularly and were chaired by the principal dentist.
 Subjects discussed at recent meetings included consent, specific dental cases, mouth cancer and the Mental Capacity Act.